mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/quick-start/index.md

     kubectl version --short=true`
     ```

-1. Download and extract the Konvoy package.
+1. To download Konvoy, see the [Download Konvoy](https://docs.d2iq.com/ksphere/konvoy/latest/download/) topic for information.
 You will need to download and extract the Konvoy package tarball.
-There are a couple of ways to get the tarball:

-    - You can request a free trial from D2iQ [here](https://d2iq.com/solutions/ksphere/konvoy#request-free-trial).
-We will send you a link for the tarball.
-    - If you are a D2iQ customer, you can ask your account representative for a trial license.

 1. Install with default settings.